lutaml/expressir/docs/development.md

 ### How does the original version work?

-At the core the `reeper.rb` is responsible for everything at moment, it takes an Express XML file as an input and then it parses that XML file and build the correct ruby interface for further processing.
+At the core the `expressr.rb` is responsible for everything at moment, it takes an Express XML file as an input and then it parses that XML file and build the correct ruby interface for further processing.

-This `reeper.rb` also expect one mapping file `deafult to mapping.rb`, and it also expect the file to specify a custom method `map_from_express` to take the `Ruby Express Representation` and convert this ruby representation to the desire output format.
+This `expressr.rb` also expect one mapping file `deafult to mapping.rb`, and it also expect the file to specify a custom method `map_from_express` to take the `Ruby Express Representation` and convert this ruby representation to the desire output format.